masyl/isomaton/doc/roadmap.md

 - DONE: Apply the Bobs' set method on all Actor usage
 - DONE: Merge the actors and blocks MiniDB to a single Bob store
 - Handle child Coord objects with BOB... how?
-- Set with handler function
+- Set values with handler function that reveived a this for each items
 - Ensure the stage object state is disposable and doesnt need versionning
 - Publish a "change" event of set action
 - Filter() method with obj or with handler function
+- Rename the .select method to .find
+- Make Bob selections work like jQuery contexts

 ### v0.12 BOB reversed is BOB
 - Automatic Revision Log